obinnaonyema/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Scikit-learn Pipeline

 a.
-Computer: VM General Purpose CPU Cluster Compute D-Series V2
+Compute: VM General Purpose CPU Cluster Compute D-Series V2

 b.
 Data: The CSV data source contains 21 columns and 32950 rows.
 Data was loaded using the TabularDataset class and cleaned using the clean_data() function in the train.py script.

 c.
 Algorithm: Classification was done via Scikit-learn Logistic Regression Model

 d.
-Hyperparameters: Hyperdrive was used to automatically select hyperparameters.
+Hyperparameters: Hyperdrive was used to automatically select the best hyperparameters.
 For the HyperDrive setup, “C” is the regularization parameter, “max-iter” is the maximum number of iterations allowed

 ![Hyperdrive_Run](https://github.com/obinnaonyema/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/blob/master/hyperdrive_run.PNG)

-**What are the benefits of the parameter sampler you chose?**
+**Sampling method**

 Random Sampling allowed us optimize resource usage.
 It yields reasonably accurate results as other sampling methods such as Bayesian sampling, which would require higher computing power, longer run time and effectively a higher budget.

-**What are the benefits of the early stopping policy you chose?**
+**Early stopping policy**

 BanditPolicy prevented unnecessary runs where there was no improvement in results after a few consecutive runs as defined.
 It allows for cost savings, even more than Median stopping policy, which compares performance against the median performance of previous runs.